List of Oobi episodes

 Oobi is an American children's television series produced by Little Airplane Productions.
-The show's concept is based on a technique used by puppeteers learning to lip-sync, in which they use their hands and a pair of ping pong balls in place of a puppet.
+The show's concept is based on a technique used by puppeteers in training, in which they use their hands and a pair of ping pong balls instead of a full puppet.
 The main characters are bare hand puppets with eyes and accessories, played by Muppet performers.
-The show aired on the Noggin channel, which was co-founded by Nickelodeon and Sesame Workshop.
+The show aired on the Noggin channel, which was co-founded by MTV Networks and Sesame Workshop.

 Oobi has three seasons: one season of shorts and two seasons of long-form episodes.
 The shorts are 1–2 minutes each and were aired during commercial breaks.
-The long-form episodes are 10-13 minutes each.
+The long-form episodes are 10–13 minutes each.
 The show ran from 2000 to 2005, with reruns continuing until 2013.
 It ended with 48 shorts and 52 long-form episodes: a total of 100 individual stories.
-From 2015 to 2020, Oobi was available for streaming through the Noggin mobile app.
+From 2015 to 2020, Oobi was available for streaming through the Noggin streaming app.
 The show received a variety of awards and nominations, including an Innovation Award from the Television Academy and two accolades from the Parents’ Choice Foundation.

 In 2012, a foreign adaptation titled Oobi: Dasdasi premiered and ran for 78 episodes.
 It was filmed in Iran and produced by the Iranian network IRIB TV2.
 In July 2013, Oobi: Dasdasi was sold to broadcasters in Southeast Asia and Japan, becoming one of the first Iranian children's shows to air internationally.